How to Draw in Excel Using VBA – 5 Examples

 Code BreakDown

-• Then, we used a for loop for each shape.
+• A for loop is used for each shape.

-• Then, open the Macro box following the steps given in Method 1.
+• Open the Macro box following the steps described in Method 1.

 Read More: How to Create Drawing Register in Excel